dram1964/cloudarchitect/docs/azure/networking.md

 ## [VPN Gateway](https://learn.microsoft.com/en-us/azure/vpn-gateway/)

-A VPN Gateway can be used to connect Azure VNets and On-prem networks and typically provides
+A VPN Gateway is used to connect two trusted private networks using an encrypted tunnel over a public, untrusted network.
+A VPN Gateway can be used to connect Azure VNets and On-prem networks and typically provides up to 1 Gbps bandwidth.
-<1 Gbps bandwidth.

 Only one VPN Gateway can be deployed per VNet, but multiple connections can be made to the same VPN Gateway.
 Connections can be:

 - Site to Site
 - VNet to VNet
 - Point to Site (connects an individual device)

-A VPN Gateway consists of two or more VMs deployed to a Gateway Subnet in the VNet.
-VPN Gateways support Availability Zones.

 For a Site-to-Site connection, the following steps are required to configure a VPN connection: